edannenberg/mage-mirror/README.md

 Downloaded archives are kept unmodified at `$DL_PATH` to avoid downloading again on script rerun.
 The mirror is created at `$MIRROR_PATH`, default: `mirror/`.

+NOTE: Automated downloads are broken since Magento 1.9.2.0, you will need to download them manually to `$DL_PATH`.
+Also remove any timestamp from the filename.

 Managing Patches
 ----------------